BhairavSinh-11/flask-sql-docker/README.md

-# 🚀 Flask Authentication App with DevOps CI/CD
+# 🚀 End-to-End DevOps CI/CD Pipeline using Flask, Docker & Jenkins

 A production-style Flask Authentication system fully containerized using Docker and deployed on AWS EC2 with automated CI/CD using Jenkins & GitHub Webhooks.